Golani Brigade: Yom Kippur War

 After the Yom Kippur War, Golani forces were involved in a war of attrition with Syria until the disengagement agreement of May 31, 1974.
 After the agreement was signed, the brigade, which had lost many of its top officers in the war, was transferred into the Sinai to rebuild and train.
 They were brought back to the Golan Heights in early 1975.

 Operations in Southern Lebanon and First Lebanon War

-During the 1970s, Golani conducted frequent raids in Southern Lebanon in its battle against terror attacks and guerrilla raids by the Palestinian Fatah organization.
+During the 1970s, Golani conducted frequent raids in Southern Lebanon in its battle against resistance attacks and guerrilla raids by the Palestinian Fatah organization.
 In March 1978, with the launch of Operation Litani, much of the brigade moved to capture the village al-Hiyam.
 The 12th Battalion captured Marjayoun and Rashaya al-Fukhar.
 After clearing these villages, Golani units returned to Israel and advanced west along the Litani River, capturing a number of villages and stopping at Abbasiya just east of Tyre.